-- Level 1: Warning: When a minor incident occurs, the teacher will take the opportunity to help students understand how their actions relate to our definition of bullying and inform parents of their child's actions. - Level 2: Confer with parents and principal.
-Gather staff persons to discuss the situation.
-Options for action at this stage include: Drawing up a behavioral contract Refer students for counseling or therapy In-school suspension - Level 3: Suspension from school: After consultation with school personnel, the student may receive up to a three day suspension.
-Behavioral contract is updated or established. - Level 4: Expulsion: When reasonable efforts to correct the inappropriate behavior have been exhausted, and after consultation with the Board of Elementary Education, a student may be expelled.
+- Level 3: Suspension from school: After consultation with school personnel, the student may receive up to a three day suspension.
+Behavioral contract is updated or established. - Level 4: Expulsion: When reasonable efforts to correct the inappropriate behavior have been exhausted, and after consultation with the Elementary Education Committee, a student may be expelled.